pitch-storyletters-after-the-hurricane-came-1.jpg

 On first pass through, the might of the hurricane missed us, but we were told not to rest easy as the destruction would come when it turned to head back out to sea.
 They weren’t wrong.
 In the middle of the night, of our non-sleep, the front door threatened to come off its hinges.
 My dad, brother, and my mum had to push and hold back the wind from blasting its way in, knowing that if it came through there would be nothing of our house left – they fought hard.

 The wind didn’t come in, but the outside shower was blown over.
 Our trees were also still standing but we had forgotten to take the TV antenna out of the pimento tree, and it was now twisted up, which meant no TV.
-Not that we actually cared much for the TV as we never watched it except for a few cartoons and shows, when it came on across the island at 4pm.
+Not that we cared much for the TV as we never watched it except for a few cartoons and shows, when it came on across the island at 4pm.
 But the thought of having to waste money to replace the antenna made us annoyed we had forgotten to take it down.

 We checked in on our neighbours and those at the bottom of the hill, on the other side of the road, had fared the worst.
 It also became clear where all the rainwater had gone, as the flood water was rising further upwards covering some of the houses.